tum-pbs/dl-surrogates/README.md

 ```
 Then flow samples are then in "dl-surrogates/datasets/dataset-ranged-400".
 (File format: *.npz)

+*(We will share the dataset-8640 soon on https://dataserv.ub.tum.de.)*

 ## Train the deep-learning surrogate model
 Go to folder "dl-surrogates/shape-opt/train/".
 Run:
 ```